 Under paragraph 2.16 (g) of The School Admissions Code (2021), infant class size restrictions may be exceeded where a child who is part of a multiple birth group is allocated as the 30th pupil.
-For Community and Voluntary Controlled schools, the admission number will be exceeded to accommodate the other children from this birth group.
+For Community and Voluntary Controlled schools, the published admission number will be exceeded to accommodate the other children from this birth group.
 These children will remain as 'excepted pupils' for the time they are in an infant class (Reception, Year 1 and Year 2) or until class numbers fall back to the current infant class limit.
-Own admission schools may have another policy in place.
+Own admission schools may have their own policy in place concerning multiple births and parents should check on the school's website.